4rge/Shell-Script-Templates/Sh-Menu-Using-YAML/README.md

 Ensure you have the following installed:
 - `bash`
-- `yq`: A command-line YAML processor (can be installed using your package manager).
+- `jq`: A command-line JSON processor (can be installed using your package manager).

 ## Usage
-When the script is run, a menu will be displayed showing the names of commands listed in the yaml file.
+When the script is run, a menu will be displayed showing the names of commands listed in the json file.
 You can select an option by typing its corresponding number, and the associated command will be executed.
-The default options.yaml contains various examples.

 ## Best Practices for Naming Options in options.yaml

 ### Single Word or Hyphenated:
-All names in the options.yaml file should be a single word or use hyphens to separate words (e.g., Install-Package).
+All names in the options.json file should be a single word or use hyphens to separate words (e.g., Install-Package).
 Avoid using spaces or special characters in names to ensure compatibility and correct parsing.

 ### Descriptive Names: